manosbatsis/corda-lean-state/docs/state-model.md

 }
 ```

+## Default Participants

+The default strategy used by the annotation processor scans your interface and uses members of the following types
+to create the default `participants` implementation:

+- `net.corda.core.identity.Party`
+- `net.corda.core.identity.AbstractParty`
+- `net.corda.core.identity.AnonymousParty`
+- `java.security.PublicKey`
+- Types with a proper `party` member, e.g. `com.github.manosbatsis.vaultaire.dto.AccountParty`
+- Any collection parameterised with one of the above

 ## Overriding LinearState

-If, for whatever reason, you need to customise the overrides  for `LinearState` you can
+If besides all other options available you still want to directly customise the overrides
-do it in your interface.
+for `LinearState` you can so it in your interface.
 The annotation processor will honor them by not generating its own.

 ```kotlin
 /** State definition */